How to Make a Low Budget Movie or Short Film

 • Recover it with reasonable activity.

-In simple terms, if someone stole your wallet with all that money in it today, your life shouldn’t change tomorrow.
+What do I mean?
+If someone stole your wallet with all that money in it today, your life shouldn’t change.

 Still young and dreaming you’re going to make that $200 million movie next year?
 Grow up.

 Oh wait, what?
 You know guys who did just that?
 Well, I have a few examples of people who contracted fatal diseases and never lived to see their dreams being fulfilled.
-Should you live your life as if there’s no tomorrow?
+Don’t cherry pick examples to rationalize irrational beliefs.

-Shoot for the stars if you must, but never forget you have earth to deal with first.
+Shoot for the stars if you must, but never forget you have earth to deal with at some point.

 The information in this article and video is for entertainment purposes only.
 It is not legal, investment, financial or career advice.
 The information should not be construed as personal investment advice or financial planning advice.
 Please consult your accountant, and/or local and country laws before taking any action.

-How do you know when you have enough money for your short film?
+How do you know when you have enough money for your film?

-Making a movie is a long and complex process, and what seems like a simple affair at the beginning becomes murkier the deeper you get.
-Ask any filmmaker: It’s almost always impossible to remember how a project started once you have passed the grinder that is filmmaking.
+Making a movie is a long and complex process.
+What seems like a simple affair at the beginning becomes murkier the deeper you get.
+Often it’s impossible to remember how a movie project started once you have passed through the filmmaking process.

 It’s a classic case of the butterfly effect.
-One small decision you take today will alter your film in profound ways.
-Even short films!
+Every small decision you take at the beginning will alter your film in profound ways.

 When you’re young you believe you are indestructible, and that’s fine.